40 Best Belly-Shrinking Foods

 Who knew that your dinner buddy was so good at frying fat cells?
 But not just any ol' wine will do the trick—you have to pop open the right vino.
 Malbec, Petite Sirah, St. Laurent, and Pinot Noir all have the highest content of slimming resveratrol.

-Most of the fat in macadamia nuts is monounsaturated; research from Reina Sofia University Hospital reveals that study participants who consumed a diet rich in monounsaturated fats over a 28-day period gained less belly fat than those who saturated fat-consuming counterparts.
-What’s more, folks also improved their insulin sensitivity.
+Most of the fat in macadamia nuts is monounsaturated; research from Reina Sofia University Hospital reveals that study participants who consumed a diet rich in monounsaturated fats over a 28-day period gained less belly fat than their saturated fat-consuming counterparts.
+What's more, folks also improved their insulin sensitivity.
 It might be tempting to grab that white chocolate macadamia nut cookie now, but snacking on the filling nuts on their own will help you reach your flat-belly goals way faster.

 Another wonderful source of monounsaturated fats, hazelnuts contain about 52 grams of the stuff per cup, chopped.
 Make your own Nutella at home by combining hazelnuts with antioxidant-packed dark cocoa to double your chances of blasting belly fat.
 Just remember to skip the added sugar to reap full benefits.

-This list wouldn’t be complete without grapefruit making an appearance.
+This list wouldn't be complete without grapefruit making an appearance.
 The fat-frying citrus has been touted for its waist-whittling benefits for good reason: A study published in the journal Nutrition & Metabolism found that those who ate grapefruit lost more weight.
-And that’s not all, other studies show that grapefruit can “turn on” brown fat cells, which breakdown body fat.
-Opt for pregaming your daily breakfast with a half grapefruit.
+And that's not all; other studies show that grapefruit can "turn on" brown fat cells, which break down body fat.
+Opt for pre-gaming your daily breakfast with a half grapefruit.

 This tropical oil has been quite controversial in the health sphere due to its high saturated fat makeup.
 However, coconut oil's medium-chain triglycerides (MCTs) are burned as energy instead of being stored as fat.
 A study in the journal Lipids found that participants who supplemented their diet with two tablespoons of coconut oil daily saw smaller waistlines than those who supplemented with soybean oil, and although both groups experienced overall weight loss, only the coconut oil group saw smaller waistlines.
 Another study reveals that men lost over an inch from their waistlines in just four weeks by adding coconut oil to their diets.

-The affordable cans not only pack in about 13 grams of protein per 2.5-ounce serving to help to build muscle and burn fat, they also contain significant amounts of omega-3 fats—especially brain-boosting DHA.
+The affordable cans not only pack in about 13 grams of protein per 2.5-ounce serving to help to build muscle and burn fat, but they also contain significant amounts of omega-3 fats—especially brain-boosting DHA.
 These heart-healthy polyunsaturated fats in tuna have been shown to help you shed weight, deeming this versatile fish one of our top foods that burn belly fat.